How Much Should Your Kids Be Reading This Summer?

 As a parent in the summer, I’m all about forgetting the rules and schedules.
 I’m perfectly okay with letting my kids live on cereal and popsicles all day and saying yes when they want to stay up late.

-But there’s also a part of me that feels this slight responsibility for their well-being (darn conscience), which includes their learning.
+But there’s also a part of me that feels this slight responsibility for their well-being, which includes their learning.
 I don’t really want to worry about reading and doing math and preparing them for the next school year right now.
 But I also know it’s important for kids of all ages to keep up with reading over the summer months.

 So that’s why I chatted with an expert to get his take on just how important it is for kids to be reading over the summer and how many books should be on their list.

 Dr. Steve Truch is a Canadian educational psychologist who specializes in literacy and learning disabilities.
-He’s also a Grandpa to an 11-year-old kid named North (he had it first, Kardashians!)
+He’s also a Grandpa to an 11-year-old kid named North.
 But more on how North comes into this later.

 The phenomenon of summer learning loss